steveseguin/social_stream/README.md

 There is a toggle that lets you show the source of the chat messages.

 - &branded will show the channel-icon; Youtube and Twitch channels supported.
-Use with the dock or index file.
+Use with the dock or featured file.
-- &showsource can be added to the index.file, to show the main site the source is from; ie: Youtube, Facebook.
+- &showsource can be added to the featured.file, to show the main site the source is from; ie: Youtube, Facebook.

 ![image](https://user-images.githubusercontent.com/2575698/166864138-00cd1e1c-2149-473f-be8d-d07a8d400c07.png)